 Paying bills, friends and online shopping

-When it comes to making payments from your bank account, there are a few options available to you.
+To make payments from your bank account, a few options are available.

 Make sure you keep track of any Direct Debits you have – you might have to pay a fee if you don’t have enough money in your account to cover them.